 I assume you somehow stumbled on my digital abode and you might be wondering what is this blog about or more importantly, where do I start?
-Worry not, my friend!
-Below you will find an excerpt of what I have written and a preview of my collection.
-I think that should give you a pretty good idea about the kind of content you can expect here.
-So, go on, take a peek 🙂
+Worry not, below you will find an excerpt of some of my most popular work and a preview of my collection.
+That will give you a pretty good idea about the kind of content you can expect here.
+So, read on!

 A Primer on Disruptive Products – Everyone wants to work on products that are disruptive.
 But, what makes a product disruptive – is it the design, the underlying tech, the market in which it operates?
 How do you identify a disruptive product or what characteristics can you expect?
 Read on to find out.